top of page

 The Torbie coat combines the Tortie pattern with the Tabby (Lynx) pattern.

-At Bonnie Dolls Ragdolls, we have gorgeous kittens in a variety of colours and patterns, including:
+At Bonnie Dolls Ragdolls, we have kittens showcasing a variety of colours and patterns, including:

 Best,